 Let’s make every workplace autism inclusive

-World Autism Acceptance Month is a time to come together, raise awareness, and foster understanding for the autistic community.
+World Autism Acceptance Month is an opportunity to come together, raise awareness, and foster greater understanding of the autistic community.

 Person sitting at an office desk using a landline phone while typing on a keyboard.
 The desk has a computer monitor, a water bottle, a smartphone, and a small green plant.
 Another person is seated at a desk in the background, also working on a computer.
 Large windows are visible behind them.